 For the purposes of this discussion, we’re going to focus on Detectors.

 Detectors can range from being relatively simple to very complex.
 Here’s a simple Detector that looks for the Microsoft C# Compiler making a network connection.

-Because we know from observation and work on behalf of our applied research team that csc.exe rarely makes legitimate network connections, we want our engine to raise these events to analysts.
+Because we know from observation and work on behalf of our applied research team that csc.exe rarely makes legitimate network connections, we want our engine to raise these events to detection engineers.

 The Great Detector Review of 2017

 Armed with our evaluation criteria and chosen framework, we began the process of reviewing all Detectors and mapping them to the ATT&CK framework.
 The mapping process is straightforward, but we’ll walk through one Detector for illustrative purposes.
 The following Detector identifies misuse of regsvr32.exe, a well-known Windows utility that is used to bypass application whitelisting controls.